 Pursuant to our program to divest non-strategic businesses and assets, we committed to discontinue our consumer software and classified advertising businesses in August 1998 (the "Measurement Date") and subsequently sold such businesses in January 1999 and December 1998, respectively.
+We recorded a \$404.7 million gain, net of tax, on the sale of discontinued operations in 1998, related to the dispositions of our classified advertising and consumer software businesses.

-Also, in April 1999 we committed to selling our Entertainment Publications business (see "Liquidity and Capital Resources -- Divestitures -- Discontinued Operations").
-Loss from discontinued operations, net of tax, was \$10.8 million in 1998 includes the operating results of our former classified advertising and consumer software businesses through the Measurement Date, and the full year operating results of our segment.
-The operating results of discontinued \$24.4 million of Unusual Charges, net of tax, in 1997 primarily consisted of \$19.4 million of severance associated with terminated consumer software company executives and \$5.0 million of compensation related to a stock appreciation rights plan which was paid in connection with our merger with Hebdo Mag in October 1997.
-Such merger also resulted in a \$15.2 million extraordinary loss, net of tax, associated with the early extinguishment
+Loss from discontinued operations, net of tax, was \$25.0 million in 1998 compared to \$26.8 million in 1997.
+Loss from discontinued operations in 1998 includes the operating results of our former classified advertising and consumer software businesses through the Measurement Date.
+The operating results of discontinued operations in 1997 included \$24.4 million of Unusual Charges, net of tax and a \$15.2 million extraordinary loss, net of tax.
+Unusual Charges, net of tax, in 1997 primarily consisted of \$19.4 million of severance associated with terminated consumer software company executives and \$5.0 million of compensation related to a stock appreciation rights plan which was paid in connection with our merger with Hebdo Mag in October 1997.
+Such merger also resulted in a \$15.2 million extraordinary loss, net of tax, associated with the early extinguishment of debt.